Mary Virginia Merrick

 Mary Virginia Merrick (November 2, 1866 – January 10, 1955), born in Washington, DC, was a pioneer in American Catholic social reform.
 At age 20, despite being paralyzed from a fall, she started the Christ Child Society in 1887 to provide for needy infants, children, and their families in the Washington, D.C. area.
-During her lifetime, she grew the National Christ Child Society to 38 chapters, and today it operates branches in 43 locations with nearly 6,000 members.
+During her lifetime, she grew the National Christ Child Society to 38 chapters, and today it operates 45 chapters in 21 states and in DC with nearly 6,000 members.

-Merrick's cause for canonization began in 2001 in the Roman Catholic Archdiocese of Washington; she was designated a "Servant of God" in the Catholic Church in 2003.
-The Archdiocesan Phase of her Cause for Beatification and Canonization was opened in 2011.
-If she is canonized, Merrick will be one of the first U.S.-born saints in the Catholic Church and among a small number of disabled saints.
+Merrick's cause for beatification was opened in 2001 in the Roman Catholic Archdiocese of Washington; Merrick was designated a Servant of God in 2003.

 Early life

 Mary Virginia Merrick was born to prominent parents Richard and Nannie Merrick.
 Richard Merrick was a well-known lawyer, a founder of Georgetown University Law Center, and a descendant of former Maryland Governor Leonard Calvert.
+His uncle was William Matthews, President of Georgetown College.
 Nannie Merrick's family was well known for its success in business and its work in establishing Washington, D.C.'s first art collection, the Corcoran Gallery of Art.

 Merrick grew up in a devoutly-Catholic environment fostered by her parents and was educated by French nurses and tutors who stressed the Catholic tradition and piety.
 She developed a deep faith and a love for helping others early while visiting and assisting local poor and vulnerable families with her mother.
-She aspired to become a nun after a religious conversion experience soon after her eleventh birthday.
+She aspired to become a Sister of Charity after a religious conversion experience soon after her eleventh birthday.

 In her early teen years, Merrick had a fall from a playhouse, beginning the deterioration of her health.
-She evently spent the majority of her time in a bed, and used a recumbent wheelchair.
+She was later diagnosed with a musculoskeletal form of tuberculosis.
+She eventually spent the majority of her time in a bed, and used a reclining wheelchair.